Join Quilt Blocks Accurately With The ¼ Inch Foot

 Now, if you look at the 1/4” foot with guide, you can see that it has a blade hinged on the right edge.
 When you lower the presser foot, the blade rests on the needle plate exactly a 1/4” from the needle.
 To use it you glide the fabric against the blade.

 The first thing you need to know about this wonder, is that it is strictly a centered straight stitch foot, the needle hole is a small circle so don’t try a zig-zag, and even if you are making a straight stitch, make sure that your needle is centered or you’ll break it!
-Also, it is a snap-on foot, so depending on your sewing machine, you may need a shank adapter (not to worry, Madam Sew has them for older high-shank machines, for Husqvarna and Bernina, too!)
+Also, it is a snap-on foot, so depending on your sewing machine, you may need an adapter (not to worry, Madam Sew has them for low shank machines, older high-shank machines, for Husqvarna and Bernina, too!)

 After the foot is installed, all you need to do is line up your seams carefully.
 I like minimalist quilts, so often I only have long straight seams without intersections.
 If that is the case for you, you can of course pin if you want, but I’ll show you a nifty trick for keeping straight edges aligned without pins: